-OrbixSSL integrates Orbix, Progress Software's implementation of the CORBA standard, and the Secure Sockets Layer (SSL) version three protocol.
+OrbixSSL integrates Orbix, a Micro Focus implementation of the CORBA standard, and the Secure Sockets Layer (SSL) version three protocol.
 This integration allows Orbix applications to communicate using SSL security.

 This guide presents details of the integration between Orbix C++ Edition and SSL and explains how to add SSL security to Orbix applications.